mita4829/Acorn/README.md

 };
 ```

-<p>The clause binded to the first If statement will execute if the condition evaulates to true.
+<p>The clause binded to the first <code>if</code> statement will execute if the condition evaulates to true.
 The condition will first be casted as a boolean.
-Expression/Values that evualate to true are: booleans that are true, non-zero numbers, non-empty string, logical conditions evaluating to true, and bitwise conditions evaluating to true</p>
+Expression/values that evaluate to true are: booleans that are true, non-zero numbers, non-empty string, logical conditions evaluating to true, and bitwise conditions evaluating to true</p>

 <b>Variables</b>
 <p>Declaring variable example:
 ```
 var x = 0;
 ```

 variables can be bounded to values or homogenous-typed expressions.
 Constants have been deprecated from Cocoa</p>
 <p>Assigning variables
 ```
 var pi = 3.15; pi = 3.14159;
 ```
 </p>

 <b>Arrays</b>
 <p>
 ```
-var fib = [0,1,1,2,3,5,8]; var nthFib = fib[n];
+var fib = [0,1,1,2,3,5,8];
+var nthFib = fib[n];
 ```
 Arrays in Cocoa may handle non-homogenous type expressions.
 An array's size is fix upon declaration.
 An array may be indexed as given in the example above; array start at index 0.
+Arrays have reference semantics, meaning modifications to the array that was given as an argument within a function will affect the original.
 </p>
 <b>Functions</b>
 <p>Function declaration cannot be anonymous; they must be bound to a variable name.
 All functions are required to return at the end of the function body.
 Functions may take zero to multiple arugments.
-Functions return Null on void return-type functions.
+Functions return <code>Null</code> on void return functions.
 Function example:

 ```
 var f = function(x){